mxmo0rhuhn/pixelflut-server/README.md

 # Pixelflut

-Small Ansible role to configure a Pixelflut server on a Debian 10 based Server.
+Small Ansible role to configure a Pixelflut ([the pixelpwnr server implementation](https://github.com/timvisee/pixelpwnr-server))server on a Debian 10 based system.

 ## Requirements